 Commenters are given up to 5 minutes to speak.
-Registration to attend is open until August 21, 2018 or until the 250 person limit is reached - whichever occurs first.
+Registration to attend is open until 2 days before the meeting or until the 250 person webinar room limit is reached - whichever occurs first.
 Teleconference/webinar information will be provided a few days before the meeting/webinar is held.

 To keep you informed regarding the IRIS Program updates, all attendees who register for this event will also be added to the IRIS Mailing List.
 If you decide that you do not want to receive these updates, you can unsubscribe from the mailing list at any time.

 Note on registering: while you are not required to provide us with any personally identifying information (such as your email address, phone number, etc.), doing so will allow us to process your registration and provide you with the information regarding participation procedures.
 Failure to provide this information may hinder your ability to participate in this public event.

 Once you are registered to participate remotely by webinar you will need: